Skip to main content

 Once your SMETS1 smart meter has been updated to this single network, you’ll also be able to switch suppliers without your meter losing its smart features.
 Smart meters automatically send meter readings to your energy supplier.
 This means your bills are more accurate, and you can see how much energy you’re using online – or on your In-Home Display (IHD)

-How will the update happen?
+How did the update happen?

 What timescales to expect for my meters to be enrolled?